BiscuitPrime/Project-Horror/README.md

 # Project-Horror
-A horror video game project.
+A horror video game project about a fast food restaurant.